 LIFE IN THE CENTRAL VALLEY

-The Central Valley is rich with a diverse population.
-The different ethnicities offer an eclectic variety of food and culture.
-From Tower District, to local wineries and breweries, to the annual Clovis Rodeo, Fresno offers a little bit of something for everyone.
+The Central Valley also has a diverse population.
+The different ethnicities offer an extensive variety of food and culture.
+From the unique Tower District with its eclectic shops to coffee shops, to local wineries and breweries, to the annual Clovis Rodeo, Fresno offers a little bit of something for everyone.